Franciscan Sisters of the Sacred Heart: United States of America

 On May 17, 1876, four Sisters set sail for the United States, settling in Avilla, Indiana, within the Diocese of Fort Wayne.
 Shortly thereafter, 23 other Sisters from Baden joined them.
 Mother Anastasia Bischler was elected as their first General Superior.
 Archbishop Patrick Feehan of Chicago approved their Constitutions on March 10, 1888.
 The Religious Institute was granted Pontifical status on July 16, 1898.

 Because of expanding ministries, the Motherhouse was transferred to Joliet, Illinois, in 1883.
 In 1893, they established Mercy Hospital in Burlington, Iowa.

 They worked in education, ministries to the poor, and in healthcare.
 In the late 1920s, for instance, some Franciscan Sisters moved to Chamberlain, South Dakota, where they assisted Priests of the Sacred Heart in running St. Joseph's Indian School, founded in 1927 primarily to serve Lakota students and families from nearby reservations.
-As of 2021, the school continues to serve Native Americans in the region, with about 220 students annually in grades K-8.
+As of 2021, the school continues to serve Native Americans in the region, with about 220 students annually in grades K–8.
 The Sisters also established missions in South America.

 In 1964 the Motherhouse moved to Frankfort, Illinois, where it is still located.
-The sisters have run many healthcare facilities, such as the Queen of Angels Hospital (1926-1989) in Los Angeles, California, which partnered with another institution in a new facility.
+The sisters have run many healthcare facilities, such as the Queen of Angels Hospital (1926–1989) in Los Angeles, California, which partnered with another institution in a new facility.

 Today

-As Franciscan women religious, the Sisters are faithful to God’s continuous creative action in their lives.
-They joyfully embrace their vowed life and the Franciscan values of poverty, humility, contemplation, and continual conversion.
-Their deep trust in Divine Providence continually supports their readiness to respond in a prophetic way to the needs of others through their varied ministries of education, healing and service.
+The group is founded on Franciscan values of poverty, humility, contemplation, and continual conversion.
+Their varied ministries include education, healing and service.
 They live communally in convents located in Illinois, Indiana, Kentucky, and California, as well as in the Amazon basin area of Brazil, South America.